nplan/gym-line-follower/README.md

  *Box(2)* - 2 values representing left and right motor power in range *(-1, 1)*.

  **Reward:**
- Track is split in 500 checkpoints that must be reach for the episode to complete successfully.
+ Track is split in 500 checkpoints that must be reached for the episode to complete successfully.
- When a checkpoint is reached a reward is calculated using the following equations:
+ When a checkpoint is reached, a reward is calculated using the following equations:
  ```
  checkpoint_reward = 1000. / nb_checkpoints
  track_error_norm = track_err * (1.0 / max_track_error)